Edward Murray Colston, 2nd Baron Roundway: World War I

 During World War I Colston was in the Retreat from Mons, the Battle of the Marne and the fighting on the Aisne before he was wounded and invalided back to the UK.
 He was later awarded the Distinguished Service Order for his service in this period.

 Colston was promoted to major in 1915, appointed a General staff Officer (Grade 2), and sent to Egypt to establish a school of technical instruction (the Imperial School of Instruction) for troops stationed there, serving as its Commandant 1915–17.
 (He was referred to as 'The Hon.
 Edward Colston' after his father's elevation to the peerage in 1916.)
 Colston was promoted to Brevet Lieutenant-Colonel in 1917 and appointed to command 233rd Brigade in the rank of Temporary Brigadier-General.

 233 Brigade was part of 75th Division, a new formation being created by the Egyptian Expeditionary Force from British battalions of the Territorial Force arriving as reinforcements from India, together Indian Army battalions.

 The new brigade took over the Rafa defences in Sinai in June 1917, and only joined 75th Division in August that year.
 It took part in the EEF's invasion of Palestine beginning with the Third Battle of Gaza on 27 October 1917, culminating in the Capture of Gaza (6–7 November) and Junction Station (13–14 November), and the Battle of Nebi Samwil (20–24 November).
 When the divisional commander fell sick that December, Colston acted for him.

 In the Spring of 1918, 233 Bde was involved in the actions at Tell 'Asur (11–12 March) and Berukin (9–11 April).
 During General Allenby's final offensive (the Battles of Megiddo), 233 Bde took part in the Battle of Sharon (19 September).

 At the end of the fighting on 19 September 75 Division went into reserve until the Armistice with the Turks was signed on 31 October.
 Demobilisation began early in 1919, but the 75th Division was selected for the Army of Occupation of Palestine.
 The reduced division formed one composite brigade under Colston's command.
 In March 1919 it returned to garrison duty in Egypt.
 Colston relinquished command of 233 Brigade on 16 October 1919.

 Between the wars

 Colston became a substantive Lieutenant-Colonel in 1920 and commanded 2nd Battalion, Grenadier Guards, 1920–24.
 He was promoted to colonel in 1924 and commanded 131st (Surrey) Brigade of the Territorial Army 1927–31.
 Colston became Lord Roundway in 1925 on the death of his father.
-He retired from the Army with the honorary rank of Brigadier-General in 1932, and was appointed Exon of the Yeomen of the Guard, receiving his stick of office from King George V.
+He retired from the army with the honorary rank of brigadier general on 16 January 1932, and was appointed Exon of the Yeomen of the Guard, receiving his stick of office from King George V.